367718/camp/nadeshiko/README.md

 * An episode number can be extracted from the "title" field without considering the matched rule tag portion.
 * The extracted episode number is greater than the matched rule value.

+A limit of 1 MiB in size is enforced for both the RSS feed itself and each downloaded torrent file.

 ## Configuration parameters used

 * `folder`: destination for the downloaded torrents.